arunk2/awesome-data-preservation/README.md

 ## Software Tools

+### Archivematica
+Archivematica is a web- and standards-based, open-source application which allows your institution to preserve long-term access to trustworthy, authentic and reliable digital content [more...](https://www.archivematica.org/en/)

 ### POWRR
 Preserving digital Objects With Restricted Resources (Digital POWRR) Project has endeavored to make digital preservation more accessible to a wider range of professionals [more...](http://digitalpowrr.niu.edu/)